billyjitsu/oev_example/README.md

     }
   );
 ```
-Once the transaction has completed, we have have updated the price feed.
+Once the transaction has completed, we have updated the price feed.
 We can verify the pricefeed has updated by checking the event logs of our `OevSearcherMultivcallV1` contract's data section.  `value` and `timestamp` should match with the latest read update of the price feed proxy.
 In this example, we should be able to read the WBTC/USD feed on Sepolia and read #4 function `read`.
 The values should be the equal.
 The auction and price update is completed.